pulumi/docs/content/blog/aws-cdk-on-pulumi-1.0/index.md

 Combine CDK constructs with any of the features of Pulumi programs to deploy faster, easier and to any cloud.
 Use Pulumi functions and stack references to connect to pre-existing infrastructure and mix in resources from any provider to bring *all* of your infrastructure under management.

-For example, we can use CDK's `ecs_patterns` to quickly create a loadbalanced Fargate service, but route it with a record in an exisiting CloudFlare DNS zone.
+For example, we can use CDK's `ecs_patterns` to quickly create a loadbalanced Fargate service, but route traffic to it with a record in an exisiting CloudFlare DNS zone.

 ```typescript
 import * as path from 'path';